 According to a 2019 study by JAMA Pediatrics, Halloween is one of the most dangerous nights to be a pedestrian.
-In the United States, children are more than twice as likely to be involved in fatal car accidents as pedestrians, and the risk increases on Halloween as trick or treaters take to the streets.
+In the United States, children are more than twice as likely to be involved in fatal car accidents as pedestrians.
+Child pedestrian fatality risk increases on Halloween as trick-or-treaters take to the streets.
 Research shows that from 1975 to 2016, a total of 608 pedestrians died on Halloween night.
-Children aged 12 to 15 are the most vulnerable subgroup, accounting for 32% of all child fatalities, while children aged 5 to 8 accounted for 23%.
+Children aged 12 to 15 are the most vulnerable subgroup.
+They account for 32% of all child fatalities, while children aged 5 to 8 account for 23%.

-Many factors can contribute to the increased pedestrian fatality rates on Halloween night, including darker evenings, vision-impairing costumes, and negligent drivers.
-To remain safe this holiday, it’s extremely important to be aware of the potential risks your children might face, and how they can be avoided.
+Many factors can contribute to the increased pedestrian fatality rates on Halloween night.
+These include darker evenings, vision-impairing costumes, and negligent drivers.
+To remain safe this holiday, know the potential risks your children might face.
+Learn how they can be avoided.

-60% of fatal accidents occurred between the hours of 5 p.m. to 9 p.m.
-Almost 70% of these accidents took place in the middle of the road when pedestrians weren’t using crosswalks at intersections.
-Additionally, young drivers between the ages of 15 to 25 posed the greatest risk to child pedestrians, accounting for almost one-third of all serious accidents on Halloween.
+60% of fatal accidents occurred between 5 p.m. to 9 p.m.
+Almost 70% of these accidents occurred in the middle of the road when pedestrians weren’t using crosswalks at intersections.
+Young drivers aged 15 to 25 also posed the greatest risk to child pedestrians.
+They account for almost one-third of all child pedestrian fatalities on Halloween.

-To ensure the safety of child pedestrians while out trick-or-treating, here are some tips that parents and guardians can follow:
+Tips to ensure the safety of child pedestrians while out trick-or-treating.

-- Both children and adults should put away their smartphones to minimize distraction and remain aware of their surroundings
+- Both children and adults should put away their smartphones to minimize distractions and remain aware of their surroundings.

 - To increase night-time visibility, place reflective tape on children’s costumes

 - Avoid costumes with masks that can obstruct a child’s vision

 Here are some tips that drivers can follow to ensure the safety of child pedestrians on Halloween night: